bugsysop/wiki-go_ynh/README.md

 LeoMoon Wiki-Go is a simple, modern, feature-rich, flat-file based wiki platform using Markdown formating for content.
 It provides a clean, intuitive interface for creating and managing knowledge bases, documentation, and collaborative content.
 Built with Go and using no external database, this a low ressource system with zero maintenance and zero dependencies.

+Version: 1.7.6~ynh1

-## About this app
+## About this package

-This branch is _only_ for configuration and customization of Wiko-Go instance on tmprs.net.

 Have in mind that actually there is _no_ official App Package to install Wiki-Go on Yunohost.

-Version: 1.7.5~ynh1
+As it stands, this branch is designed _only_ for configuration and customization of Wiko-Go instances on tmprs.net servers.

+In practical terms, this means:

+- No upgrade prompt in YNH Admin interface for new version of this package.
+- Very limited testing (only on `amd64`) and very limited user base.
+- Daily spamming by YNH for using a “unsecure” App.
+To avoid this, disable _notifications_ for each Wiki-Go instance in “Diagnostics”.

 ## Demo Site